 Dr. Prof Panos Zavos

-The Male-Factor Pak (MFP) is a specimen collection condom which allows patients to obtain high-quality semen samples for fertility and sterility testing and for use in other assisted reproductive technologies.
-By allowing patients to collect a specimen during intercourse in the privacy of their home, it provides a more natural alternative to yesterday's tradition: masturbation.
-It also gives medical specialists the opportunity to work and evaluate a more representative sample than ever before.
+The Male-Factor Pak (MFP) allows patients to obtain a high-quality semen sample for fertility and sterility testing and for use in other assisted reproductive technologies.
+By allowing patients to collect a specimen during intercourse in the privacy of their home, it provides a more natural alternative to yesterday's tradition: in a cup.
+This specimen gives medical specialists a more representative sample than ever before.

 Conceive Plus is the fertility friendly lubricant specifically designed for use at intercourse is a great benifit for applying and removing the condom.
 These lubricants are ‘sperm-friendly’ as it matches the qualities of the fertile cervical mucus, so it provides a helpful environment to facilitate conception.
-It is also an excellent lubricant for the male to use under the MFP since the MFP is a dry, non-lubricated condom.
-And because it is non-spermicidal, it DOES NOT negatively impact the specimen.
-In fact, it makes for a better quality sample.
-It can enhance better possibilities for higher sexual stimulation with subsequent superior ejaculate production.
-The superiority will be reflected in higher ejaculate volume, higher sperm number and better quality sperm.
+It is also an excellent, non-spermicidal lubricant for the male to use under the MFP condom.

 The Male Factor Pak (MFP) can be used for fertility testing and other treatments.
 This more natural method of sperm collection is recommended for couples who are experiencing male factor fertility issues or other while undergoing IUI or IVF.